McGinn/mcginn.github.io/content/the-undoing-project-bibliography.md

 9. ------. ["Ecological Intelligence: An Adaptation for Frequencies."]
 In The Evolution of Mind, edited by Denise Dellarosa Summins and Colin Allen, 9-29.
 New York: Oxford University Press, 1998.

-10. Khaneman, Daniel, and Amos Tversky. ["Discussion: On the Interpretation of Intuitive Probability: A Reply to Jonathan Cohen."] \[paid access\] Cognition 7, no. 4 (1979): 409-11.
+10. Khaneman, Daniel, and Amos Tversky. ["Discussion: On the Interpretation of Intuitive Probability: A Reply to Jonathan Cohen."]
+Cognition 7, no. 4 (1979): 409-11.

 11. Tversky, Amos, and Daniel Khaneman. ["Extensional versus Intuitive Reasoning: The Conjunction Fallacy in Probabilistic Judgement."]
 Psychological Review 90, no. 4 (1983): 293-315.